ericdequ/contechnews/data/blog/advanced_surveying_and_mapping/mobile_mapping_systems_revolutionizing_as-built_documentation.md

 Mobile Mapping Systems (MMS) add a new dimension in the world of construction tech, especially when it comes to as-built documentation.
 These high-performance multi-sensor systems enable highly efficient recording of existing structures—a fundamental process in managing construction projects.

-In this article, we’ll dive deep into the world of MMS, offering a step-by-step guide on how it works and its benefits.
-We'll also look at challenges and solutions to adopt this technology.
+In this article, we’ll dive deep into the world of MMS, offering a step-by-step guide on how it works and its benefits. well also look at challenges and solutions to adopt this technology.

 ## Table of Contents: